kudobuilder/kudo/keps/0004-add-testing-infrastructure.md

 - Ensure validation of API objects is functioning correctly
 - Ensure controllers execute known process flows correctly
-- Validate Framework and FrameworkVersions in kudobuilder/frameworks adhere to the API spec defined by Kudo.
-Provide common misconfigurations and validate that the testing framework notifies the users/developer of failure
 - Reduce review time for code changes by not requiring reviewers to validate functionality of test cases
 - Reduce developer time for code changes by providing tools to validate functionality
 - Provide developers clear tooling for addition additional tests to infrastructure to validate bug fixes and new features